ItsTusharbz/aws-notes-obsidian-/Notes/S3 security.md

 User-based
-- IAM policies  - you can define which api can are allowed for specific IAM user
+- IAM policies  - you can define which api are allowed for specific IAM user

 Resource-Based
 - Bucket Policies - bucket wide rules from the s3 console. - allows across account